Tensor product of cyclic A$_\infty$-algebras and their Kontsevich classes: Tensor products and cup products

 \section{Tensor products and cup products}

-~ In this section, we prove our second main result, Theorem~\ref{main2-thm}.
-The major part of the work is to use a cyclic diagonal of $\Aii$ to construct a diagonal of the graph complex $\mG_*$.
+~ In this section, we prove our second main result, Theorem~\ref{main2-thm} in the case of two even \Ai-algebras.
+We leave the remaining cases for the next section.
+The bulk of the work is to use a cyclic diagonal of $\Aii$ to construct a diagonal of the graph complex $\mG_*$.